jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Introduced the generic space partitioner interface
 - Improvement: Created bboxdb_tools module
 - Improvement: Clean up dependencies of the modules
+- Improvement: Moved exepriements to a new subproject

 ### Version 0.3.7 (Stable) - 14.12.2017
 - New Feature: Distribution regions now have a minimal size